alienpsp/ATBS---Web-Scrap/README.md

 # ATBS---Web-Scrap
-New repo for self learning and practice on:
+New repo for me to learn and practice on GitHub familiarization and Python web scraping from Automate the Boring Stuff by Al Swegart.